astronomer/docs/astro/airflow-email-notifications.md

 description: Set up email notifications for Airflow task successes and failures.
 ---

 Incorporating a notification framework is critical to the health of your data pipelines.
-In addition to [DAG alerts](dag-alerts.md), you can configure the following Apacche Airflow notification types on Astro
+In addition to [DAG alerts](dag-alerts.md), you can configure the following Apacche Airflow notification types on Astro:

 - Slack notifications
 - SLAs
 - Email notifcations

-Use this guide to integrate with an SMTP service have Astro send email notifications whenever a task run fails.
+Use this guide to integrate with an SMTP service to have Astro send email notifications whenever a task run fails.
 To configure DAG alerts for Slack and PagerDuty, see [DAG alerts](dag-alerts.md).
 For best practices on configuring notifications in Airflow, see [Manage Airflow DAG notifications](https://docs.astronomer.io/learn/error-notifications-in-airflow).

 ## Configure Airflow email notifications

 On Astro, setting up email notifications requires configuring an SMTP service for delivering each notification.
-You can use a single SMTP service for your Organization, but email notifications have to be configured for each Deployment.
+You can use a single SMTP service for your Organization, but you must configure email notifications for each Deployment.

 If your organization isn't using an SMTP service currently, Astronomer recommends one of the following: